-The marginal effects in Table 3 are largely consistent with the univariate comparisons.
-Given the fact that one-third of ORP participants choose to invest through HIGH, they are also economically significant.
+economically significant.
 Increasing an employee's monthly salary by one standard deviation reduces demand for a broker by approximately seven percentage points.
 Similarly, employees who are less than 30 years old when hired (the omitted category) are approximately seven percentage points more likely to invest through a broker.
 Participants with PhDs are approximately 11 percentage points less likely to invest through a broker, and those employed by a business school or economics department are between 9 and 17 percentage points less likely to invest through a broker.
 The one notable difference between Table 2 and Table 3 is that when we restrict the sample to those participants for which we observe data on educational attainment, we find female participants are approximately 5 percentage points less likely to invest through a broker.
 With respect to ethnicity, many of the estimated coefficients are positive and economically significant (relative to the omitted category "White"), but only the dummy variable indicating whether participant i reports being Asian is statistically significant.
-When we control for variation in market conditions by including a separate fixed effect for the year and month of the choice, the estimated coefficients on participant characteristics are quantitatively similar to those obtained in specifications that do not include the fixed effects.
+When we include fixed effects to control for market conditions in the year and month of the choice, we find that the estimated coefficients on participant characteristics are quantitatively similar to those obtained in specifications that exclude these fixed effects.